drewtodd/drewtodd.github.io/_posts/2016-09-01-getting-out-of-the-room.md

 <div class="filler-background"><a href="/img/camtasia-sample.jpg"><img src="/img/camtasia-sample.jpg" class="floatcenter" /></a></div><em class="img-caption">A sample Camtasia session.</em>

 While this worked in theory, the grim reality was that teamers — with their busy schedules, objectives and deadlines — would ultimately put off watching the sessions.
 Videos were always there to watch, so the sense of urgency wasn’t present.
-Before a person knew it, they’d have five or six 30-plus minute session stacked up to watch.
-It wasn’t workable; they’d punt and just wait for the summaries to come out, thus missing the immediacy of watching users.
+Before a person knew it, they’d have five or six 30-plus minute session stacked up waiting for them.
+It just wasn’t workable; they’d punt and just wait for the summaries to come out, thus missing the immediacy of watching users.

 ### Greatest hits